New Ford Explorer review

 What Car? says...

-We watch American movies, are addicted to American social media platforms, and spend around £60 billion a year on American products.
+We watch American movies, are addicted to American social media platforms, and spend around £60billion a year on American products.
 But like baseball and root beer, the Ford Explorer has always been one of those things our transatlantic cousins love that have never caught on in the UK.
-At least until now.

-Yes, while the Explorer is Ford’s most popular SUV stateside, with more than eight million sold, its huge size and thirst have traditionally meant it’s not suited to our tastes.
+While the Explorer is Ford’s most popular SUV stateside, with more than eight million sold, its size and thirst have traditionally meant it’s not suited to our tastes.
 However, the latest car to bear the name couldn’t be more different from Ford Explorers of old – not least because it’s about half a metre shorter and swaps petrol engines for electric power.

-In fact, it has more in common with modern VWs than the all-American Explorer ‘truck’ that Ford continues to sell in its home market, due to the fact that a lot of the latest Explorer's hidden parts are borrowed from the Volkswagen ID 4.
-This is thanks to a deal agreed a few years back that saw Ford secure VW’s electric car tech in exchange for sending commercial vehicle mechanicals the other way.
+In fact, it has more in common with modern VWs than the all-American Explorer "truck" that Ford continues to sell in its home market, due to the fact that a lot of the latest Explorer's hidden parts are borrowed from the VW ID 4.
+A deal agreed a few years back saw Ford secure VW’s electric car tech in exchange for sending commercial vehicle mechanicals the other way.

-Has Ford managed to improve on the ID 4, though?
+So is the Ford Explorer better than the ID 4?
 And how does the Explorer compare with other electric family SUVs, such as the What Car?
 Award-winning Kia EV6, the recently reborn Renault Scenic and the big-selling Tesla Model Y?
 Let’s find out…

 Overview